arshappleid/Cloud_Gov/README.md

 .
-├── docs # All the Documentation files are in this folder │ ├── closing_presentation.pptx # Small Presentation with an overview of project │ ├── procurement_request # Initial project request , highlightign high-level requirements of the project.
+├── docs # All the Documentation files are in this folder │ ├── closing_presentation.pptx # Small Presentation with an overview of project │ ├── procurement_request # Initial project request , highlighting high-level requirements of the project.
 │ ├── requirements.docx # Final requirements for the project.
 │ └── ...
 ├── iam_role # All the code related to setting up authentication.